namboy94/bundesliga-tippspiel/doc/api/endpoints/register.md

 ##### Notes

-To complete the registration process, you will have to visit the URL in the confirmation email.
+To complete the registration process, the user will have to visit the URL in the confirmation email.